pakerfeldt/node-red-contrib-temperature-controller/README.md

 # Temperature controller
 A universal thermostat with both cooling and heating capabilities for Node-RED.
 Hook up temperature readings as input and connect output to whatever controls your cooler and/or heater.
+This node was built as a substitute for STC-1000, commonly used for controlling temperature in a fermenter cabinet.
+Combine this node with hardware, e.g. Shelly Plus 2PM and Shelly Plus Addon and you have a connected thermostat that you can monitor and control remotely.

 ![image](https://github.com/user-attachments/assets/393fe62c-05c6-4a53-9a21-6f0703625a80) ![image](https://github.com/user-attachments/assets/83f0c3d3-df86-44b6-a69a-7ce42db737cc)